SumoLogic/sumologic-collectd-plugin/README.md

 dimensions  metadata value timestamp
 ```
 `dimensions` and `metadata` are key/value pairs of strings separated by two spaces. `dimensions` uniquely identifying a metric, while `metadata` do not contribute to identifying a metric.
 Instead, they are used to categorize metrics for searching.
-`value` is a double number
-`timestamp` is a 10-digit UNIX epoch timestamp
+`value` is a double number. `timestamp` is a 10-digit UNIX epoch timestamp

 Example data before compression:
 ```